Kassel Hauptbahnhof: Structure and transport

 Kassel Hauptbahnhof is a terminal station with 8 tracks and other 3 in the tunnel station for the RegioTram (a sort of Stadtbahn).
-The station is served by several lines of the tramway network, RegioTram and buses.
+The station is served by several lines of the RegioTram and buses.
+Regular Kassel trams no longer serve the station.

 Due to its central position in the city it is a busy station, terminal of several regional DB lines: